 How do we reconcile this?
-And on top of the 1979 sworn statement, we have a 1989 summary of August 16, 1977, in Dan Warlick’s own handwriting, and what does this summary specifically mention?
+And on top of the 1979 sworn statement, we have a handwritten 1989 summary of August 16, 1977, taken directly from Dan Warlick’s own words, and what does this summary specifically mention?
 “Moist discoloration.”
 This term obviously refers to a stain that has been cleaned and is still damp.
 This doesn’t line up with his 1979 account, does it?

 The difference between Warlick 1979 and Warlick 1989 is stark.